-->

 Case Study · 412 Technology, 2020–2021

-Arbor was a carbon offset mobile app that let users calculate environmental impact from everyday activities — gas, flights, electricity — and fund conservation projects to offset it, either as one-time contributions or recurring monthly subscriptions.
-I joined as the sole designer during the push toward MVP launch, focused on synthesizing existing user research, identifying friction points, and redesigning core screens to balance the tension between automation and emotional connection to projects.
-The product later pivoted to a Unity-based mobile game with a different monetization model, moving away from the offset marketplace I designed for — the work here represents the research and design direction before that pivot.
+Arbor was a mobile app that let eco-conscious users offset their environmental impact from activities such as burning gas, taking flights, or using electricity by funding conservation projects, either as one-time contributions or recurring monthly donations.
+I joined as the sole designer during the push toward an MVP launch, focused on synthesizing existing user research, identifying friction points, and redesigning core screens to balance the tension between automation and emotional connection to projects.
+The product later pivoted to a Unity-based mobile game with a different monetization model, moving away from the offset marketplace I designed for.
+The work here represents the research and design direction before that pivot.

 Role